jenkinsci/ghprb-plugin/README.md

 ### Updates

+#### -> 1.14
+* A comment file can be created during the build and added to any comment made to the pull request.  podarok#33
+* Added a ``[skip ci]`` setting, that can be changed.
+Adding the skip statement to the pull request body will cause the job not to run. sathiya-mit#29
+* Escaping single quotes in log statements tIGO#38
+* Fixed owner name deduction from url on github hook handling nikicat#40
+* Removed unused Test field from the config

+#### -> 1.13-1
+* Replacing deprecated Github.connect method. tIGO#39
+* Added a merge plugin for post build.
+If the build is successful, the job can specify conditions under which the pull request "button" will be pressed.

 #### -> 1.8
 In version 1.8 the GitHub hook url changed from ``http://yourserver.com/jenkins/job/JOBNAME/ghprbhook`` to ``http://yourserver.com/jenkins/ghprbhook/``.
 This shouldn't be noticeable in most cases but you can have two webhooks configured in you repository.